willsmythe/d3-geo/README.md

 <a name="_graticule" href="#_graticule">#</a> <i>graticule</i>()

-Returns a MultiLineString geometry object representing all meridians and parallels for this graticule.
+Returns a GeoJSON MultiLineString geometry object representing all meridians and parallels for this graticule.

 <a name="graticule_lines" href="#graticule_lines">#</a> <i>graticule</i>.<b>lines</b>()

-Returns an array of LineString geometry objects, one for each meridian or parallel for this graticule.
+Returns an array of GeoJSON LineString geometry objects, one for each meridian or parallel for this graticule.

 <a name="graticule_outline" href="#graticule_outline">#</a> <i>graticule</i>.<b>outline</b>()

-Returns a Polygon geometry object representing the outline of this graticule, i.e. along the meridians and parallels defining its extent.
+Returns a GeoJSON Polygon geometry object representing the outline of this graticule, i.e. along the meridians and parallels defining its extent.

 <a name="graticule_extent" href="#graticule_extent">#</a> <i>graticule</i>.<b>extent</b>([<i>extent</i>])